 In 2004, Frank was appointed CEO of Smals, the most important (not-for-profit) ICT-service provider in the Belgian social security sector, and rated Belgian Top Employer 2018 by the Top Employers Institute.

 In 2007, Frank was again called upon by the Belgian government, now to conceive the eHealth-platform.
 The eHealth-platform is a public institution that organizes and supports well-secured electronic information exchange between all actors in the health care sector in order to optimize quality of care, patient safety and scientific health research, and to reduce administrative burden for patients and health care providers.
 Since 2008 Frank is also general manager of the eHealth-platform.
 For information security and privacy protection reasons, the eHealth-platform is strictly separated from the Crossroads Bank for Social Security.

-  Furthermore, Frank is a member of the Belgian Commission for the Protection of Privacy, of the board of directors of the St.-Dimpna hospital, of the board of directors of Familiehulp, of the board of directors of Ignatius Scholen Brussel (an administrative merger of Jan-van-Ruusbroeckollege and Sint-Jan-Berchmanscollege), of the steering committee of the Belgian Federal Public Service for Administrative Simplification and of the advisory board of Passwerk, a company that employs the qualities of people with autism spectrum disorder in software testing activities.
+Furthermore, Frank is a member of the Belgian Data Protection Authority, of the board of directors of the St.-Dimpna hospital, of the board of directors of Familiehulp, of the board of directors of Ignatius Scholen Brussel (an administrative merger of Jan-van-Ruusbroeckollege and Sint-Jan-Berchmanscollege), of the steering committee of the Belgian Federal Public Service for Administrative Simplification and of the advisory board of Passwerk, a company that employs the qualities of people with autism spectrum disorder in software testing activities.

 Frank is the Belgian representative in various commissions and working groups of the EU relating to eGovernment, ICT, social security and eHealth.